Architecture

 sanitise_new_data()

-├─ drop aircraft missing required fields
+- drop aircraft missing required fields

-├─ drop altitude below MIN_ALT
+- drop ground traffic or altitude below MIN_ALT

-└─ drop aircraft outside lat/lon bounds
+- drop aircraft outside lat/lon bounds

 iterate_data() - merge new points into per-flight store